DroneHub-SA/FlyControl-RC/README.md

 ## Project Overview

 FlyControl-RC is a custom RC transmitter and receiver system built to control a ready-made 3D-printed fixed-wing aircraft.
-The project covers electronics design, firmware development, wireless communication, custom transmitter enclosure design.
+The project covers electronics design, firmware development, wireless communication, and custom transmitter enclosure design.

 ---